 NOTE: It is not necessary to report sportsmanship violations that do not result in ejections.

-The Game Reports should be factual narrative without editorial comments that thoroughly describes the actions involved.
-Be sure to get the names of any persons involved; rather than write Blue #15, instead write John Doe, #15 for the Blue team.
+These should be factual narrative without editorial comments that thoroughly describes the actions involved.
+Be sure to get the full and complete names of any persons involved; rather than write Blue #15, instead write John Doe, #15 for the Blue team.

 These reports are sent to GHSA and passed along to the principal of the school involved along with a letter from the Executive Director of the GHSA.
 A copy is kept by the GHSA as well as the GLOA.